mmmmaja/pressure_model/README.md

 ## How to use

+### Code Structure

+This project consists of two main folders.
+The **model** folder contains the main model and the GUI.
+All the following guidelines are for this folder.

+The **model_testing** folder contains the files used for testing and validating the model.
+It is not necessary for the model to run, but I kept it to investigate model's strengths and weaknesses.

 ### Simulation Setup

 You can choose the objects that will be used in the simulation by modifying the **setup.py** file in the model folder.